coreos/coreos-assembler/docs/gangplank/usage.md

 ### Workers and their Work

-The difference between an origin pod and worker is determinted by a single environment variable.
+The difference between an origin pod and worker is determined by a single environment variable.
 If an envVar of `COSA_WORK_POD_JSON` is defined, then Gangplank will execute as a worker; if the OpenShift Build API envVar of `BUILD` is defined, then Gangplank will attempt to be an origin pod.

-At start, Gangplank will decode the envVar of `COSA_WORK_POD_JSON`, which is defined by the origin pod when constructing the pod definition of the worker.
-When the origin pod is ready to start work, a Minio instance will be started using a random access/secret keys that will be added to the `COSA_WORK_POD_JSON`.
+At start, Gangplank will decode the envVar `COSA_WORK_POD_JSON`, which is defined by the origin pod when constructing the pod definition of the worker.
+When the origin pod is ready to start work, a Minio instance will be started using a random access/secret keys that will be added to the `COSA_WORK_POD_JSON` envVar.

 Once the required artifacts, if any, are found, Gangplank will then start the worker pod.
 The worker pod will always run `cosa init` before running any other command.
-Then, the worker pod, will request dependencies over Minio from the orgin Gangplank, process the work, and then return _known_ files back.
+Then, the worker pod will request dependencies over Minio from the origin Gangplank, process the work, and then return _known_ files back.

 If you are running Gangplank via a CI/CD runner, and you want to visualize the stages better, Gangplank allows to use a shared or external minio instance.
 To use a shared instance, start a background instance of Gangplank via `(gangplank minio --minioSrvDir <path> -m minio.cfg`), then add `-m minio.cfg` to all other Gangplank commands.
-Gangplank further, support the use of S3-compatible object stores (i.e. AWS) via the `-m` directive.
+Gangplank further supports the use of S3-compatible object stores (i.e. AWS) via the `-m` directive.
 Gangplank uses the object store backend for reading files and discovery of requirements.

 Regardless of where the pod is being run, Gangplank will stream logs from the worker pods.
 If the supervising Gangplank is terminated, the workers are terminated.